-A significant part of the work being done at UROC involves research centered on issues and challenges that face North Minneapolis residents.
-The research is conducted with the resources of the University and the knowledge and assets of the community.
+A significant part of the work being done at UROC involves research centered on issues and challenges that face North Minneapolis residents coordinated by UROC staff.
+The research is conducted with the resources of the University and the knowledge and assets of the community

 UROC’s Critical Conversations is a series of public discussions about urban issues and ideas.
 It brings together scholars, activists, historians, artists, and community leaders as a "gathering place" for urban-focused research, dialogue, and cultural events.

-Founded in 2012, the Northside Job Creation Team has an ongoing goal of attracting sustainable wage jobs to North Minneapolis.
-The team uses research to identify businesses that match the employee profile of North Minneapolis and develops partnerships to encourage businesses to relocate or expand to the area.
+The Northside Job Creation Team set a goal of attracting 1,000 jobs to North Minneapolis by 2019.
+The team uses research to identify businesses that match the employee profile of North Minneapolis and develops partnerships to encourage businesses to relocate or expand here.

 UROC Research Agenda